lich-bot/mailman-website/content/pages/index.rst

 Current Version
 ~~~~~~~~~~~~~~~

-The current stable GNU Mailman version are 2.1.20 released on
+The current stable GNU Mailman versions are 2.1.21 released on
-31-Mar-2015. and 3.0.1 (Show Don't Tell) released on 15-Nov-2015.
+28-Feb-2016 and 3.0.1 (Show Don't Tell) released on 15-Nov-2015.

 Contact Us